splashapp/buildKontraTestEnv/README.md

 buildKontraTestEnv project is used to setup a standarized KONTRA Test environment (system under test, SUT), DB2 and standarized tools to execute test cases/suites.
 The tester can use the KONTRA Test Environmet to:

 - Test KONTRA in a defined test environment with different KONTRA products (e.g. Kreditkartenabrechnung)
-- Test KONTRA with a defined KONTRA product but different test environments
+- Test KONTRA with a defined KONTRA product but different KONTRA releases
   1. KONTRA releases
   2. KONTRA database releases
+- Test KONTRA with a defined KONTRA product but different test environments
-  3. Platforms/hardware (e.g. xxx (linux), macbook pro (macOS))
+  1. Platforms/hardware (e.g. xxx (linux), macbook pro (macOS))
-  4. Databases (e.g. DB2, Oracle)
+  2. Databases (e.g. DB2, Oracle)

 The standard test environment (out of the box) consist out of:
   1. KONTRA release: x.xxx